greg4fun/katacoda-scenarios-1/docker-compose-introduction/step2.md

 `docker-compose up`{{execute}}

+Wait until images are downloaded and application is deployed

-Out django application  should be available on default port 0.0.0.0 from directive 80:8000 which is same as 0.0.0.0:80:8000 We can check it by goint to:
+Our django application  should be available on default port 0.0.0.0 from directive 80:8000 which is same as 0.0.0.0:80:8000 We can check it by goint to:

 https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/